Skip to content

 This production will be performed in a combination of ʻŌlelo Hawaiʻi (Hawaiian Language), Hawaiʻi Creole English (Pidgin), and English languages.

 Content Advisories: Sensitive material related to Lahaina wildfires.
 Loss of life.
 Some strong language.
-Haze/fog effects and flashing lights.
+WARNING: Intense lighting effects are used during this performance.
+These effects may affect photosensitive viewers or individuals with epilepsy.
+This production also contains simulated fire effects, including lighting, haze/fog, and projections.

 Resources